Unique Stable Matchings: Stable matchings and directed graphs

 A {\em directed graph} (or just {\em digraph}) $D$ consists of a non-empty finite set $V (D)$ of elements called {\em vertices} and a finite set $A(D)$ of ordered pairs of distinct vertices called {\em arcs}.
 We shall call $V(D)$ the {\em vertex set} and $A(D)$ the {\em arc set} of $D$ and write $D=(V(D),A(D)).$ For an arc $xy$ the first vertex $x$ is its {\em tail} and the second vertex $y$ is its {\em head}.
 Moreover, $x$ is called an {\em in-neighbour} of $y$ and $y$ an {\em out-neighbour} of $x.$ We also say that the arc $xy$ {\em leaves} $x$ and {\em enters} $y$.
 We say that a vertex $x$ is {\em incident} to an arc $a$ if $x$ is the head or tail of $a$.
 For a vertex $v \in V(D)$, the {\em out-degree} of $v$ in $D$, $d^{+}_{D}(v)$, is the number of out-neighbours of $v$ Similarly, the {\em in-degree} of $v$ in $D$, $d^{-}_{D}(v)$, is the number of in-neighbours of $v$.
 A vertex $u$ is {\em isolated} if $d^{+}_{D}(u)=d^{-}_{D}(u)=0.$

-A {\it walk}, $W$, in a digraph $D$ is a sequence of vertices $x_1,x_2,\dots , x_p$ for which there is an arc from each vertex in the sequence to its successor in the sequence.
-Such a walk is written as $W = x_1x_2\dots x_p$.
+A {\it walk}, $W$, in a digraph $D$ is a sequence of vertices $x_1,x_2,\dots , x_p$ for which there is an arc from each vertex in the sequence to its successor.
+A walk is written as $W = x_1x_2\dots x_p$.
 Special cases of walks are paths and cycles.
 A walk $W$ is a {\em path} if the vertices of $W$ are distinct.
 If the vertices $x_1, x_2, \dots, x_{p-1}$ are distinct, for $p \geq 2$ and $x_1 = x_p$, then $W$ is a {\em cycle}.

 For a digraph $D=(V,A)$ and an arc $xy\in A$, {\em deletion of $xy$ from} $D$ results in the digraph $D-xy=(V,A\setminus \{xy\}).$ For a vertex $v\in V$, {\em deletion of $v$ from} $D$ results in the digraph $D-v=(V\setminus \{v\},A\setminus A_v),$ where $A_v$ is the set of arcs in $A$ incident to $v$.
 A digraph $D'$ is called a {\em subdigraph} of $D$ if $D'$ is obtained from $D$ by deleting some vertices and arcs.
 If only vertices are deleted, $D'$ is an {\em induced subdigraph} of $D.$